• Skip to primary navigation

 Jump to Recipe

-There's something deeply comforting about a homemade pot pie, but let's be honest-making the crust takes extra effort.
-This Turkey Pot Pie Soup gives you all the rich, creamy flavors of the classic dish without the hassle of pastry dough.
+This Turkey Pot Pie Soup gives you all the rich, creamy flavors of the classic dish, a staple of American comfort-food cooking rooted in Midwestern and New England home cooking, without the hassle of pastry dough.

-With tender turkey, hearty vegetables, and a velvety broth, this soup is the ultimate way to use up leftovers while still feeling like a homemade meal.
+With tender turkey, hearty vegetables, and a velvety broth, this soup is the ultimate way to use up leftovers while still feeling like a homemade meal, yielding about 6 generous servings.

 A warm bowl of creamy soup filled with tender turkey, hearty vegetables, and potatoes, served with a golden biscuit on the side for a comforting meal.
 Save for Later!